johari/toopfm/README.md

-It's easier for me to use toopfm instead of last.fm to find best works of an artist.
+It's easier for me to use toopfm (instead of last.fm) to find the best tracks of an artist.
 So here it is..

 also try